No Products in the Cart

 This is because after an egg is released, the empty follicle (also called the corpus luteum) starts producing progesterone.
 Progesterone is the hormone that stabilizes the uterine lining and makes it “sticky” enough for an embryo to implant.
 Without enough progesterone for long enough — meaning it needs to remain elevated for several days — it can be more difficult to successfully conceive.

-Ovulation is considered “successful” or “high quality” when an egg is released and progesterone levels remain adequately elevated for a long enough period of time.
+Ovulation is considered “successful” when an egg is released and progesterone levels remain adequately elevated for a long enough period of time.
 If progesterone isn’t high enough or drops too soon, then ovulation is considered weak.

 If you suspect you may have an iron deficiency, we first recommend consulting your doctor.
 He or she will be able to perform tests to assess your iron levels.

-Regardless of if you have iron deficiency, understanding your ovulation quality can help you get pregnant faster.
+Regardless of if you have iron deficiency, understanding your ovulation health can help you get pregnant faster.

 Proov PdG tests are the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 PdG is a urine metabolite of progesterone.